NEON SIGNS - Background

 One of the companies that made some of Bavarian's neon signs in the 1950's displayed on this page was "Lou's Signs."
 Lou's family still remains in this business and operates as Neonworks of Cincinnati in a location adjacent to and visible from inside the American Sign Museum.

-Circa 1942: This neon "spinner sign" on the right made by Neon Works was for the new owners of Bavarian Brewing Co. beginning in 1938, the Schott Brothers.
+c.1942: This neon "spinner sign" was made by Neon Works for the new owners of Bavarian Brewing Co. beginning in 1938, the Schott Brothers.
 Their names as owners and operators of the brewery are noted on the bottom of the sign.
 Spinner signs are unusual and this one for Bavarian Beer is rare.
 In order to view the image in motion, in both light and in the dark, please click here.
 Image and sign information is courtesy of David Green and CincySigns.

-Circa 1946-1948.
-When the Bavarian's Old Style brand started to be used in 1946, it is believed that these earlier signs may have been two color signs using red and blue, as shown be the examples below.
-Ironically, "neon" signs are often not made with neon but with argon gas, mercury, CO2 and phosphorous coated tubes to create about 150 colors.
-Neon itself only creates the color red.
-In the example with Bavarian's signs below, the blue is from mercury.
+c.
+1946-1948: When the Bavarian's Old Style brand started to be used in 1946, it is believed that these earlier signs may have been two color signs using red and blue, as shown be the examples below.
+The blue color is created from adding mercury to argon gas, and the red color is neon.

-Circa 1949 - 1956. the most common Bavarian's Old Style signs were three color signs using yellow, white and blue, as shown below.
+c.
+1949 - 1956: The most common Bavarian's Old Style signs were three color signs using yellow, white and blue, as shown below.
 The color yellow used in all of these signs is from helium.
 Sometimes the lettering changed to italic and on draft was added.
-There were also some color variations depicted on the last two images in the group below, and one of these indicate an alcohol content of 6%.
+There were also some color variations in the first letter of "Bavarian's" depicted on the last two images in the group below, and one of these indicate an alcohol content of 6%.